skijit/notes/programming/maxmsp/jitter/video-graphics-tutorials.md

         - `cell[0]` : the cell number
         - `norm[0]` : generates normalized values across the first dimension (horizontal)
     - various mathematical constants
-- you can target specific regions of a source or destination matrix for copying using these messages:
+- you can target specific regions of a source or destination matrix for copying using these messages to `jit.matrix`, while passing a reference to another (the source matrix) in the leftmost inlet:
     - usesrcdim 1 : enables copying selected region from the source matrix
     - srcdimstart <x> <y>
     - srcdimend <x> <y>